base-org/pessimism/docs/architecture/etl.markdown

 <script src="https://cdn.jsdelivr.net/npm/mermaid@10.3.0/dist/mermaid.min.js"></script>
 {% endraw %}

 The Pessimism ETL is a generalized abstraction for a DAG-based process system that continuously transforms chain data into inputs for consumption by a Risk Engine in the form of intertwined data “paths”.
 This DAG based representation of ETL operations is done to ensure that the application can optimally scale to support many active heuristics.
-This design allows for the reuse of modularized ETL processs and de-duplication of conflicting paths under certain key logical circumstances.
+This design allows for the reuse of modularized ETL processes and de-duplication of conflicting paths under certain key logical circumstances.

 ## Process